algogz/questions/q/acloud-saa-test2.md

 ### Question 58:

+Which two of the following characterize a scalable and reliable solution on AWS?

 - A. A scalable application will be resilient and operationally efficient
 - B. A scalable solution applies elasticity at the expense of cost.